Ariana Grande: Early life

 Ariana Grande-Butera was born on June 26, 1993, in Boca Raton, Florida.
-She is the daughter of Joan Grande, the Brooklyn-born CEO of Hose-McCann Communications, a manufacturer of communications and safety equipment owned by the Grande family since 1964, and Edward Butera, a graphic design firm owner in Boca Raton.
+She is the daughter of Joan Grande, the Brooklyn-born CEO of Hose-McCann Communications, a manufacturer of marine communications equipment owned by the Grande family since 1964, and Edward Butera, a graphic design firm owner in Boca Raton.
 Grande is of Italian descent and has described herself as an Italian American with Sicilian and Abruzzese roots.
-She has an older half-brother, Frankie Grande, who is an entertainer and producer, Her family moved from New York to Florida before her birth, and her parents separated when she was eight or nine years old.
-Ariana has a close relationship with her maternal grandmother, Marjorie Grande.
+She has an older half-brother, Frankie Grande, who is an entertainer and producer.
+Her family moved from New York to Florida before her birth, and her parents separated when she was eight or nine years old.
+Grande had a close relationship with her maternal grandmother, Marjorie Grande.
+At age 8, she sang "The Star-Spangled Banner" at the Florida Panthers' home game against the Chicago Blackhawks on January 16, 2002.

-When her parents were Florida Panthers season ticket holders, she was accidentally hit on each wrist by errant hockey pucks on two different occasions in 1998, sustaining minor bruises both times.
-The second occurrence happened during the Panthers' inaugural regular-season game at National Car Rental Center on October 9, 1998, in which she was also the first child to ever ride a Zamboni in the brand-new arena during the first intermission, the result of her parents' $200 winning bid at an auction.
-A photograph of her on the Zamboni was featured in the South Florida SunSentinel the next day.
-At age 8, she sang "The Star-Spangled Banner" at the Panthers' home game against the Chicago Blackhawks on January 16, 2002.

 As a young child, Grande performed with the Fort Lauderdale Children's Theater, playing her first role as the title character in the musical Annie.
 She also performed in their productions of The Wizard of Oz and Beauty and the Beast.
 At age eight, she performed at a karaoke lounge on a cruise ship and with various orchestras such as South Florida's Philharmonic, Florida Sunshine Pops and Symphonic Orchestras.
 During this time, she attended the Pine Crest School and later North Broward Preparatory.